ehouse/kackle/src/blog/basic-pf-usage-and-configuration.md

 title: Basic PF Configuration
 author: Ethan House
 date: February 2, 2013
+summary: FreeBSD PF and config examples.
+Quick and useful commands with explanations for what they do.
 ---

 After a brief mishap with partition tables and ZFS and FreeBSD are finally setup